-Covid 19 coronavirus: Ministry of Education relents - childcare playgrounds will be open after all
+Covid 19 coronavirus: Officials relent - childcare playgrounds will be open after all

-The Ministry of Education has bowed to industry pressure and says children in childcare centres will now be allowed to play on playground equipment in alert level 3.

-The ministry has accepted the reality that playgrounds with play equipment are the only outdoor spaces available at many childcare centres, so placing them out of bounds would have meant keeping the children indoors all day.
+Director General of Health Ashley Bloomfield had said during a Facebook Live session with Secretary for Education Iona Holsted that playgrouds would be off-limits.

+Childcare centres have since been told on Thursday that their outdoor playgounds can be used.

-However it has reaffirmed that playground equipment remains off limits for schools, which usually have playing fields and other spaces for children to play without the need to climb on equipment.
+However, education bosses have reaffirmed that playground equipment remains off limits for schools, which usually have playing fields and other spaces for children to play without the need to climb on equipment.

 Playgrounds at public venues such as parks also remain banned.

+"We asked MoH a range of questions yesterday as we worked through our health and safety guidance for Alert Level 3.
+Health answered all our questions and we finalised our health and safety guidance and published in today's bulletin.

+"We did not previously have any advice from Health nor a position ourselves on this issue."

-Director-General of Health Dr Ashley Bloomfield made what appeared to be an on-the-spot decision on a Facebook Live session with educators on Tuesday to keep playgrounds out of bounds at schools and childcare centres.
+Bloomfield made what appeared to be an on-the-spot decision on a Facebook Live session with educators to keep playgrounds out of bounds at schools and childcare centres.

 Many schools have told parents this week that their playgrounds will be closed.
-For example, Tauranga Intermediate School said on Tuesday that "our playground, library and other non classroom based facilities will remain closed".
+For example, Tauranga Intermediate School said on Tuesday that "our playground, library and other non classroom-based facilities will remain closed".

 But Early Childhood Council chief executive Peter Reynolds said that would have put most childcare centres in "an impossible position".